bangbangcon/west/content/Conduct.md

 # Code of conduct

-Our goal with !!Con West is to bring the US west coast computing community together for a conference about the excitement, joy, and surprise of computing.
+Our goal with !!Con West is to bring the US West Coast computing community together for a conference about the excitement, joy, and surprise of computing.

 We value the participation of each member of the community and want all